Azirella

 More decisions → Better AI → Less human effort → More decisions handled → More decisions...

-This loop is difficult for competitors to replicate because it is built on your data, your team's judgment, and your specific operating context.
+This loop is difficult for competitors to replicate because it is built on your data, your team's judgment, and your specific operating context, captured inside one shared world model.
 The judgment layer becomes the moat.

 Reinforcement Learning: The Engine Behind the Loop